 This rule is for hobby or recreation ONLY.
 You must:

 Becoming a Licensed Drone Pilot means you now can fly drones for recreational OR commercial use, but you still must stay within some guidelines, requiring you to:

 These rules are very serious.
 You can face significant fines if you fly commercially without an FAA Part 107 Drone License.

-Okay, you’ve read though the regulations and decided you want to become a commercial drone pilot to start making money and helping people with this awesome technology, so how do you go about receiving your Drone License?
+Okay, you’ve read through the regulations and decided you want to become a commercial drone pilot to start making money and helping people with this awesome technology, so how do you go about receiving your Drone License?
 In order to be eligible to take the Part 107 Test and receive your Drone License, you must:

 To receive a Part 107 Drone License, the FAA requires all pilots to first pass the Aeronautical Knowledge Test.
-The exam is a 60-question, multiple choice test with three answer options (A, B, C).
+The exam is a 60-question, multiple-choice test with three answer options (A, B, C).
 Some questions will require you to reference airspace maps and weather charts provided by the FAA testing center.

 To pass, you must receive a score of 70% or better.
 In other words, you have to get 42 out of the 60 questions right to become an FAA pilot.

 Here is a breakdown of the questions by category: